sergei-mironov/aicli/README.md

 Some thoughts on adding image support:

-- App must work with different model providers at once.
+- [x] App must work with different model providers at once.
-- App must provide a common conversation schema and translate it to model provider languages, rather than stick to provider's conversation schemas.
+- [x] App must provide a common conversation schema and translate it to model provider languages, rather than stick to provider's conversation schemas.
-- App must allow to work with different models even for same modality.
-A good feature would be to re-ask different models to generate response for the given conversation.
-So, basically, we need a conversation editor.
+- [ ] App must allow to work with different models even for the same modality.
+A good feature would be to re-ask different models to generate response candidate for a given conversation tip.
+So, a conversation editor.